UsrBinLuna/chip_infinite/README.md

 > 🦀 A CHIP-8 emulator by crustaceans, for crustaceans.

 > [!WARNING]
-> Not buildable or working yet!
+> Not working yet
+> Missing many instructions and frontend.

 This is a very experimental emulator, expect issues.